 Are Back Belts A Good Safety Reminder?

-It is a good tool for increasing awareness for workers during lifting simultaneously reducing the risky endeavors and mechanics.
+It is a good tool for increasing awareness for workers during lifting simultaneously reducing the risky endeavours and mechanics.
 But there should be a practice of reminding the workers that lower back support don’t make them any stronger or enhance their lifting capabilities.
 Injuries can be caused by workers a false sense of security while using a support belt.
 Lifting heavier things with a sense of back protection through belt can be life–threatening.
 This puts them at greater risk of back injury.
 So, they shouldn’t try to ego lift things that their back wouldn’t allow them without a belt.
 While they are a safety reminder, they only serve as a component of safe lifting.
 Injury can only be avoided by following sound ergonomic principles, body mechanics and most of all attempting only the tasks that are within your physical potentials.
 Don’t go beyond your physical limits to put your or any else’s life at risk.

 Guidelines for Using a Back Belt